Our workers compensation lawyers servicing Perth and greater Western Australia handle all types of WorkCover claims on a no win no charge basis.

 - Don’t be fooled by thinking your employer and their insurance company has your best interests at heart

-- If you’ve suffered a physical injury in the workplace or if your psychological health has been affected as a result, we can help
+- If you’ve suffered a physical injury in the workplace or if your psychological health has been affected as a result, Millner and Knight can help

-- Millner and Knights panel of expert workers compensation lawyers servicing Perth and WA can help you with any type of Workcover matters including common law claims
+- Our panel of expert workers compensation lawyers servicing Perth and WA can help you with any type of Workcover matters including common law claims

 What to know about workers’ compensation in WA